Love Live! Sunshine!!: Aqours

-Yoshiko is a first-year who tries to hide her chūnibyō persona and attend high school like a normal student.
-She claims that she became a fallen angel for angering God, and refers to herself as "Yohane" (ヨハネ), wanting everyone to call her that (though nobody actually does).
-She became a chūnibyō because she felt like she was too ordinary.
+Yoshiko is a first-year with a chūnibyō persona, which she adopted because she felt like she was too ordinary.
+She claims that she became a fallen angel for angering God, and refers to herself as "Yohane" (ヨハネ), along with demanding everyone else call her that (though they seldom do, to her chagrin).
 After the other members of Aqours assure her that they accept her chūnibyō persona, she joins the group.